STARTING A WILD ONES CHAPTER

-Starting a chapter takes time, dedication and persistence.
+Starting a chapter takes time, dedication, passion and persistence.
 It also brings satisfaction, new friends, and balance back to the environment.
 So have fun and enjoy the rewards.
 Work at spreading the word, but have a good time while you’re doing it!

 SUGGESTIONS FOR PROGRAMS

 The following ideas have proven helpful for a number of established chapters.
 Please share ideas that are successful for your chapter with Wild Ones National.

 - It is helpful to hold your meetings on the same day every month.
 Members will know when to anticipate a meeting and get into a routine of attending.
 Unfortunately, whichever day you select, some people will not be able to attend.

 - Meeting locations vary.
 Some chapters have a loose association with nature centers in their area and use their facilities for meetings.
 The nature centers benefit by the exposure to a larger populace and meetings can be published in the nature center’s bulletins.
 Other chapters use meeting rooms at local universities or colleges, libraries, arboretums, or botanical gardens, or community buildings such as senior centers or municipal meeting rooms.
 It is highly discouraged to hold meetings in private homes.
 This is for the safety and security of the homeowners and some people are not comfortable meeting in private homes.

 - Publicity for meetings, activities, and projects is most important, and local newspapers and media should be contacted.
 Be sure to download and use the available press releases (see below).